-A molar pregnancy (also known as gestational trophoblastic disease) happens when abnormal cells develop in the womb instead of a healthy baby.
+A molar pregnancy happens when abnormal cells develop in the womb instead of a healthy baby.
+This is also known as gestational trophoblastic disease.

 Experiencing a molar pregnancy can be distressing.
 You and your partner may need extra support.

 A molar pregnancy will never result in the birth of a baby.
 There is nothing that you or your partner could have done to prevent this.

 It is not fully understood why molar pregnancies happen.